-- ~ Required Knowledge, Skills and Abilities: Consists of the experience, educational, and license requirements, and the essential knowledge, skills and abilities needed to successfully perform the work. - ~ Other: May list special or unusual, requirements of the position, such as a required bonding.
+- Responsibility and Authority; lists specific leadership requirements and reporting relationships necessary to carry out the basic function(s) of the job. - Specific Accountabilities; statements detailing a substantial portion of the essential duties required of the position.
+These statements are not intended to be exhaustive but merely to provide examples of the various essential works to be found in the position. - Required Knowledge, Skills and Abilities; consists of the experience, educational, and license requirements, and the essential knowledge, skills and abilities needed to successfully perform the work. - Other; may list special or unusual requirements of the position, such as a required bonding.

-V. Allocating Factors.
+V. Allocating Factors

-A. Point Factoring.
-The accuracy of the point factoring process is dependent on clearly defined factors and degrees of elements and their factors, and on careful, comprehensive job analyses of job descriptions.
+A. Point Factoring The accuracy of the point factoring process is dependent on clearly defined factors and degrees of elements and their factors, and on careful, comprehensive job analyses of job descriptions.
 The features of the plan are understandable and sufficiently detailed to permit the use of objective standards.
 It accomplishes the use of judgment rather than opinion, and serves as a constant check and guide.
 This administrative process separates money considerations from the job evaluation phase of the analysis.
 The value of any job is that which is assigned by the interaction of various elements during the process of point factoring.
 Point factoring establishes the value of each job by dividing its required elements into four primary compensable factors to derive a relative worth:

-SKILL, EFFORT, RESPONSIBILITIES, and WORKING CONDITIONS/EFFORT.
+SKILL, EFFORT, RESPONSIBILITIES, and WORKING CONDITIONS/EFFORT

-These three primary factors are broken down into nine eight allocable predetermined component elements.
+These four primary factors are broken down into eight nine allocable predetermined component elements.
 In analyzing the elements, each is defined and assigned a range of points weighted by factor.
 Factors are divided into degrees which represent varying levels of the element.

-The following is a detailed narrative of each of the nine eight elements:
+The following is a detailed narrative of each of the eight nine elements: